Sugarcane is a low-carbon building block that can be used to produce a wide range of clean and renewable products.

 - Limited Chemical Use.
 The application of pesticides in Brazilian sugarcane fields is low and the use of fungicides practically nonexistent.
 Major diseases that threaten sugarcane are fought through biological control and advanced genetic enhancement programs.
 Brazilian sugarcane growers also apply relatively few industrialized fertilizers, due to the innovative use of organic fertilizers from recycled production residues.All of it reduces the demand for fossil-based products, improving sugarcane ethanol’s greenhouse benefits.

 - Bioelectricity.
 Sugarcane mills are energy self-sufficient.
 They burn leftover stalks and leaves in boilers to produce enough bioelectricity to power their operations and often sell energy back to the grid.
 Producers can also obtain carbon credits from bioelectricity project.

 - Yields.
 Each hectare of sugarcane produces more than 7,000 liters of ethanol.
 It means that with less input, including fossil one, more energy is produced.
 It boosts greenhouse gas reduction benefits of sugarcane-based products.

-Since 2003, Brazil’s use of sugarcane ethanol has reduced that country’s emissions of carbon dioxide by 189 million tons.
-That’s as good for the environment as planting and maintaining 1,355 million trees for 20 years!
+Since 2003, Brazil’s use of sugarcane ethanol has reduced that country’s emissions of carbon dioxide by more than 350 million tons.
+That’s as good for the environment as planting and maintaining 2.5 billion trees for 20 years!
 These low-carbon benefits from sugarcane will expand with greater production and use of other products like cellulosic ethanol, bioplastics and biohydrocarbons.